20th of May

 For many years at the Emancipation Day celebration, Mr. Brian Bibeau has portrayed General Edward McCook during a dramatic reading of President Abraham Lincoln’s Emancipation Proclamation.
 This year we are honored to have a number of our community members join him in reading the Emancipation Proclamation.
 Download a transcript of the Emancipation Proclamation or turn on closed captioning in the video and follow along as they read this important document.

 One of the 2019-2020 Florida Folklife Apprenticeship awards went to Master artist Hunter Hill Jr. and apprentice Christopher White of Tallahassee for emancipation drumming.
-In Florida, the Emancipation Proclamation was announced on the 20th of May, by General Edward McCook at the building that is currently the Knott House Museum.
+In Florida, the Emancipation Proclamation was announced on the 20th of May, by General Edward McCook.
 Twentieth of May celebrations are accompanied by a specific drum beat that has been passed down since 1867.
 In this video, some of the last remaining emancipation drummers share the "freedom beat" with Tallahassee youth.

 The Florida Folklife Program documents, presents and preserves Florida’s vibrant folklife and traditional culture.
 The Folklife Apprenticeship Program supports the sharing of folklife, or Florida’s living traditions, within communities across the state.
 These awards fund study between a master and apprentice artist, enabling them to work together to share traditional knowledge, skills, and techniques.